-This will show some basic information about your data store.
+This shows basic information about your data store, including name, file path, total reads, number of positive reads and negative reads, etc.

 Annotation Sets

 The annotation sets folder will only show you an entry for the core genome annotations which come with each imported RED genome.
 If you import extra annotation then this will show up in this folder.